kenahrens/newrelic-api-client-js/scripts/README.md

 * csv-to-config - Helper tool to make a CSV file into a config JSON
 * csv-to-ping - Create SIMPLE (ping) monitors from a csv file
 * dashboard-copy - Copy a dashboard to another account (and update account_ids)
+* dashboard-find-nrql - Search for a NRQL pattern in all dashboards
 * dashboard-from-json - Create a dashboard from an existing JSON
 * getaccounts - Save the list of accounts and admins from partner API
 * getusers - Print out the list of users from your account